Construction & Demolition Waste Statistics for Ireland

 Greater levels of C&D waste prevention can be achieved by employing best practice circular construction activities.
 This includes designing out waste, increase application of By-products Regulation 27 and maximising the use of resources specified for projects in line with the EPA’s revised Best Practice Guidelines for the Preparation of Resource Management Plans for Construction & Demolition Projects.

-Table 1 provides compositional details of C&D waste generated.
-C&D waste is a mix of many different materials and the separation of these materials, either at C&D sites or at waste facilities, is the necessary first step for recycling or other recovery of this waste.
+Table 1 provides compositional details of C&D waste generated in 2022.
+C&D waste is a mix of many different materials and the separation of these materials, either at C&D sites or at waste facilities is the necessary first step for recycling or other recovery of this waste.

-Soil and stones (and similar material) made up the vast majority (85%) of C&D waste collected in 2021, dominating other material types.
-The next largest C&D waste types generated in 2021 were concrete, brick, tile and gypsum waste (7%) and mixed C&D waste (4%).
-Even though only 4% of C&D waste was collected separately as single material streams (wood, glass, plastic or metal), it is on a par with 2020.
+Soil and stones (and similar material) made up the vast majority (82%) of C&D waste collected in 2022.
+The next largest C&D waste types generated in 2022 were concrete, brick, tile and gypsum3 waste and mixed C&D waste (7%) followed by waste collected separately as single material streams (wood, glass, plastic or metal), at 4%.

 Treatment

-The vast majority (96%) of C&D waste underwent final treatment in Ireland in 2021 and only 4% was exported abroad for final treatment.
+Most final treatment of C&D waste in 2022 took place in Ireland (94%) and only 6% was exported abroad for final treatment.

-Figure 3 shows the final treatment operations carried out on different C&D waste fractions in 20211.
+Figure 3, below, shows the final treatment operations carried out on different C&D waste fractions in 20221

 Backfilling2 is the most significant treatment of C&D waste.
 The prominence of backfilling as a final treatment operation reflects the high tonnages of waste soil and stones in the C&D waste stream.